 Read & Listen to Local News:

 Alaska has great local newspapers and excellent public radio stations.
 Be sure to check out those in your neck of the woods for a better sense of local news issues in the state and your community.
-Find your local public radio station on the Alaska Public Radio Network station locations and call letter map:
+Find your local public radio station on the Alaska Public Radio Network station map:

 Teaching in rural Alaska can be a unique experience for new teachers.
 Visit our Education in Rural Alaska page for more specific resources, testimonials and ways to connect with other educators.